dermotreynolds/data.io.docs/design/README.md

 ---
-sort: 1
+sort: 4
 ---

-# Solution Design Articles
+# Solution Design

 As with the general theme of this blog, the purpose of the majority of articles  to share the nuances of Solution Design I find useful.